Jolak5/kanban-copy/group-capstone/js_capstone.md

 - You could implement some UX improvements: include transitions and/or animations, etc.
 - You can implement additional home pages, one page per category of items.
 - Make sure that you have a decent mobile design for the webapp.

+**Remember to add cards to your kanabam board if you decide to implement additional tasks.**